saffire/saffire/documentation/Installation.md

     vagrant ssh
     cd /vagrant
-    sudo ./build.sh -i
+    ./build.sh

-This will compile and install Saffire in your vagrant box, where you can experiment all you like.
+This will compile Saffire in your vagrant box, where you can experiment all you like.

 Installation on your local system: